Uelinje/Uelinje/README.md

-# Ujwal | Industrial Process Analytics & Risk Modeling
+# Ujwal | Industrial Analytics & Decision Modeling

-Process Engineer transitioning into corporate analytics and data science roles with specialization in manufacturing stability, risk quantification, and interpretable modeling for industrial systems.
+Process Engineer transitioning into **analytics, consulting, and data science roles** with specialization in **industrial systems, profitability analytics, and interpretable statistical modeling**.

+I focus on using **data analysis, statistical modeling, and simulation** to identify operational inefficiencies, quantify risk, and support business decision-making.

 ---